 The investor acquires a replacement property before conveying the relinquished property to the new buyer.
 In this case, the 45-Day Rule and the 180-Day rule still apply, and you must transfer the new property to an exchange accommodation title holder.
 Once you have sold your original property, you must identify the replacement property within 45 days and finish transferring it back to you in 180 days.

 Still with us?
 Great!
 Because we aren’t done just yet.

 1031 Exchanges Rules to Keep in Mind

-As a general rule of thumb, investors should remember that the replacement property must be of equal or greater value (net of closing costs) than the relinquished property, and all exchange equity must be reinvested for the full tax deferral.
-To put it simply: trade up, and get no cash out.
+As a general rule, investors should remember that the replacement property must be of equal or greater value (net of closing costs) than the relinquished property, and all exchange equity must be reinvested for the full tax deferral.
+To put it simply: trade up and get no cash out.

 There are countless situations in which a 1031 exchange might be a tax-efficient strategy to preserve your capital.
 If you’re thinking about using a 1031 exchange, we suggest contacting your tax advisor to discuss the transaction in greater detail.Read more on Accounting & Taxes